tomtseng/georegions/README.md

 ## Potential Speedups
 * Split the zipcode regions into smaller polygons
 * PostgreSQL vs. MySQL

-## Problems
-* Distances are currently calculated by straight line on the Web Mercator projection.
-However, these rhumb lines are, in general, not the shortest paths.
-A true shortest path will be curved upon projection.
-* Distances are only locally true because I am currently scaling distances solely based on the latitude of the original point.
-Given a large radius in which latitude changes a lot, the scale factor may change significantly.
-* MySQL is not as powerful as PostGIS.
-For example, I am finding regions nearby a point by using `ST_Intersect` after calling `ST_Buffer` on a point, which is less efficient and less transparent than just using PostGIS's `ST_DWithin`.
-  Furthermore, many of the above distance problems could perhaps be fixed by using a PostGIS database with geographic (rather than the current geometric) coordinates.
-With geographic coordinates in which the spheroidical nature of the Earth is properly accounted for, distances in meters can be calculated correctly.
-MySQL's support for geographic coordinates is weak: MySQL's `ST_Distance` will only work between points, but I need it to work with arbitrary regions like PostGIS's does.
-It's also not obvious to me how I can accurately find all regions near a point given geographic coordinates in MySQL (in PostGIS, I could again just use `ST_DWithin`).
-I could certainly find nearby points by fiddling with the haversine formula, but it's not obvious to me how to generalize this to polygons.

 ## Notes
 * [This article](http://daniel-azuma.com/articles/georails/part-8) was a